It kinda feels like cheating to write a whole post for this recipe, but, then I remember how awesome these mashed sweet potatoes are.

 This recipe is quite easy.
 I started making these about 5 years ago and I get requests for them all the time.
 Every so often, I get the urge to toy with this recipe and add some orange zest, chopped pecans, nutmeg or cinnamon, but I just can’t do it because, well, the world might end it’s just too good the way it is.
 For those brave souls out there, if you feel like trying it, you could add some orange zest, lemon juice, cinnamon, allspice, or nutmeg and let me know how it turns out for you.

+What you need: fresh sweet potatoes (or yams), some brown sugar and some butter.
+I told you: easy.
 Note: Forgive me, but I tend to get “sweet potatoes” confused with “yams.”
 For clarity, I make this meal with the one that has darker reddish-orange skin and deep orange flesh.

 Mashed Sweet Potatoes

-2 medium-sized sweet potatoes, skin on, diced into 2-inch pieces
+- 2 medium-sized sweet potatoes, skin on, diced into 2-inch pieces

-2 tbsp. brown sugar
+- 2-4 tbsp. brown sugar

-2 tbsp. unsalted butter for garnish
+- optional: 2 tbsp. unsalted butter for garnish